Sampling and Reconstructing Angular Domains with Uniform Arrays: Introduction

-Majority of previous work focus on optimizing the beam training algorithms for an arbitrary desired angle to be focused, corresponding to the direction of departure or arrival.
-Many heuristic approaches have been proposed to determine the minimum number of samples and at which angles they must be scanned in order to probe the full angular domain with desired accuracy, which often rely on the assumption of sparse angular representation of the channel at high carrier frequencies (mm-wave and above).
+Several beam training algorithms were proposed in the literature to design the beamforming coefficients to focus transmission or reception on an arbitrary incident angle to the antenna array~\cite{wang2009beam,hur2013millimeter,zhang2005variable,alkhateeb2013hybrid,arora2019hybrid,rajamaki2019analog,rajamaki2020hybrid,roger2021low,roger2021fast,zhang2021gridless,lin2021joint}.
+Accordingly, a specific set of beamforming coefficients corresponds to sampling the angular domain of that array in a specific point.
+Many heuristic approaches have been proposed to determine the minimum number and which angles must be scanned in order to probe the full angular domain with desired accuracy for channel estimation or angular estimation purposes.
 For example, the concept of \gls{DFT} beamspace has been introduced in~\cite{zoltowski1996closed} to represent the angular capabilities of a \gls{ULA} and \gls{URA}, proposing a solution for the set of angles that must be sampled.
-This concept has been extended to analog/hybrid arrays recently~\cite{roger2021fast,zhang2021gridless}.
-However, the prior analysis makes the common assumption of antenna arrays with half wavelength spacing, that does not allow to either generalize their conclusions to a generic \gls{ULA} or \gls{URA}, or to provide a general solution to beam sampling quantity and desired directions.
+This concept has been extended to analog/hybrid arrays recently for channel estimation purposes~\cite{roger2021fast,zhang2021gridless,roger2021low}. \revi{rev:TSDCE}{In particular, the algorithm proposed in~\cite{roger2021low} and~\cite{roger2021fast} performs channel estimation in the \gls{DFT} domain, but requires additional overhead due to estimating \gls{2D} transmit-receive angular pairs instead of a single angle, corresponding to the scenario of sensing acquisitions with an antenna array.} Finally, the prior analysis makes the common assumption of antenna arrays with half wavelength spacing, that does not allow generalization of their conclusions to either a generic \gls{ULA} or \gls{URA}.